gonz-kelv/FirstCustomPolymerElement/README.md

 # My first Polymer element

-Me testing and developing my own with the Polymer starter kit
+Testing and developing my own with the Polymer starter kit